niieani/condu/notes/api-v2.md

 - we sort the features in topological order
 - run their `mergePeerContext` to collect a final reducer of each peer context
 - we execute the peer context reducers in topological order with `config` (`ConduConfigWithInferredValuesAndProject`)
-- run their `apply` with both `config` and `peerContext` (scoped down to only this particular feature's `peerContext`)
+- run their `defineRecipe` with both `config` and `peerContext` (scoped down to only this particular feature's `peerContext`)
-  - `apply`'s function is to collects all the "changes to be made", i.e. `createManagedFile` and other methods only create a "change to be made" object with the correct context
+  - `defineRecipe`'s function is to collects all the "changes to be made", i.e. `createManagedFile` and other methods only create a "change to be made" object with the correct context
 - once collected, we create a reducer pipeline for creating/updating files from each of these changes.
 These pipelines are created from grouping all "changes to be made" based on their absolute filepath.
   - a final "content" reducer is created by combining all matching `createManagedFile` and `modifyManagedFile` (order must be respected)
   - similarly for `modifyUserEditableFile`